acmdas/das_fieldstones/morefieldstones2019.md

 "I cannot define the real problem, therefore I suspect there's no real problem, but I'm not sure there's no real problem."&mdash;Richard Feynman

+## The Problem
+Sat, 6 Jul 2019

+&ldquo;Of course there was more.
+If you ask the right questions, there always is.

+That&rsquo;s the problem.&rdquo;&mdash;Robert Caro